-Reconstruction of the breast is an option for most women who have had a mastectomy.
-You may choose immediate reconstruction, in which the process is started during the same surgery as the mastectomy.
-Or you may delay reconstruction and start the procedures after your initial surgery and other treatments are complete.
-Some women say that starting reconstruction right away helps reduce the trauma of losing a breast; immediate reconstruction also eliminates the need for an additional hospitalization and anesthesia.
+At Memorial Sloan Kettering, you may choose to have immediate reconstruction, in which we start the process of rebuilding your breast during the surgery to remove the tumor and the breast (mastectomy).
+Or you can start the procedure after your initial surgery and other treatments are complete.
+It’s a personal choice.
+Some women say that starting reconstruction right away helps lessen the trauma of losing a breast; you also don’t have to be hospitalized and go under anesthesia a separate time.

-Implants come in different shapes and sizes and are made of saline or silicone.
+Implants come in different shapes and sizes and are made of saline or silicone (a type of gel).
 A plastic surgeon will help determine which type of implant is best for you.

-Once the breast mound is completed, the other breast may be altered (with an implant, a reduction, or a lift) to achieve symmetry.
-In the final step, a new nipple-areola complex is built, and the area can then be tattooed to have a similar color to the other side.
+Once we finish creating the new breast, the other breast may be altered (with an implant, a reduction, or a lift) to achieve symmetry.
+In the final step, we’ll build a new nipple-areola complex, which can then be tattooed with a color similar to the other side.